hasura/graphql-engine/server/bench-wrk/Readme.md

   - The Hasura GraphQL Engine to which resuls should be pushed can be specified using argument `--results-hge-url HGE_URL`, or environmental variable `HASURA_BENCH_RESULTS_HGE_URL`.
 The admin secret for this GraphQL engine can be specified using environmental variable `HASURA_BENCH_RESULTS_HGE_ADMIN_SECRET`.

 ### Work directory ###
-- The files used by Postgres docker containers, logs of Hasura GraphQL engines run with stack exec, and other stuff are stored in the work directory.
+- The files used by Postgres docker containers, logs of Hasura GraphQL engines run with `cabal run`, and other stuff are stored in the work directory.
 - Storing data volumes of Postgres docker containers in the work directory helps in avoiding database setup time for benchmarks after the first time setup.
-- The logs of Hasura GraphQL engines (when they are run using stack exec) are stored in files *hge.log* and *remote\_hge.log*
+- The logs of Hasura GraphQL engines (when they are run using `cabal run`) are stored in files *hge.log* and *remote\_hge.log*

 ### Default settings ###
 - Postgres databases will be run as docker containers
-- Hasura GraphQL Engines by default will be run using `stack exec`. `stack build` will be done before that.
+- Hasura GraphQL Engines by default will be run using `cabal run`
 - With wrk
   - Number of threads used by *wrk* will be number of CPUs
   - Number of connections = 50